18F/CAMD-resources/PHASES.md

 - use those journey maps to sketch out value proposition canvases; this process will help you think about what stories you want to put in your backlog.

 #### Continue to story map
-Continue to work on the end to end story map capturing the end to end funtions that a user can take while navigating through CAMD Suite.
+Continue to work on the end to end story map capturing the end to end functions that a user can take while navigating through CAMD Suite.
 Use the high level themes to help gather the user actions at each step to get to high level epics that you can work with the vendor when they are onboard.
 Story maps will allow the vendor to understand how these user needs are to be met by the CAMD suite.
 - After developing the story map and value proposition canvases, come together as a team (with your vendor) for a story writing workshop
 - When you have vendors in place, this story map will help you onboard them.
 It will also serve as the basis for the backlog that you build together.